 Bamboo laminate has become extremely popular as environmental awareness has made bamboo flooring the natural flooring of choices for many homeowners.
 However, natural bamboo flooring can be rather expensive and bamboo laminate is a less expensive alternative for homeowners.

 Bamboo laminate flooring has a number of benefits and advantages for homeowners and the do-it-yourself home renovation homeowner.

-- Durability: Bamboo laminate flooring is extremely durable.
-They stand up well to high traffic and some brands even have a 10 year wear warranty.
+Durability: Bamboo laminate flooring is notably durable with a lifespan averaging between 10 to 25 years.
+They stand up well to high traffic and some brands even have a 10-year wear warranty.
 It does not easily scratch, nor does it easily stain.

-Bamboo laminate flooring is a wonderful alternative for homeowners looking for an easy to maintain and install flooring that will stand up well in high moisture areas of the house.
-It is cost effective to install, particularly when compared to traditional hardwood floors.
+Bamboo laminate flooring is a wonderful alternative for homeowners looking for easy to maintain and install flooring that will stand up well in high moisture areas of the house.
+It is cost-effective to install, particularly when compared to traditional hardwood floors.
 However, bamboo laminate does not offer the same added value when installed in a home, when compared to real bamboo flooring.